ljae/Moon/_posts/2021-09-03-BTS_Stock_Invest.md

 - Stock invest
 comments: true
 ---
+One day the voice of my darling plugged in my ear.
 "A BTS drama series based on the “BTS Universe” is coming soon"
-The voice of my darling plugged in my ear.
 "My cousin said Chorokbaem stock could be beneficiary with BTS's debut on screen"
+My lover's cousin has gained fortune from the stock market.

-The voice of my lover sounds like the last call.
+It could be the last call.

-Now is not the right time to pose in the first row of a living room for watching TV.
+I whispered to myself.
 "Let me buy those stocks"
-I whispered to myself.

-My heart beats faster once again, I tried to feel relaxed for considering the rate of return on this investment.
+My heart beats faster, I tried to feel relaxed for considering the rate of return on this investment.
 I feel like being on the path of investors such as Warren Buffet.

-"Chorokbaem (stock code: 052300), meaning is a green snake"
+"Chorokbaem (stock code: 052300)"
+The company has diverse business areas related to filming movies and drama.

 My hand opened the mobile application quickly, having to search.
+This company is not a big major company and may have a weak financial position so the short-term strategy is right on this investement.

+One idea popped into my head.
 If I check the fluctuation of BTS keyword search, I could gain the current status of public interest on the global idol group.

 The graph below shows BTS search volume history and Chorokbaem's price history in the same place.

 ['BTS' search volume and Chorokbaem's price history]
 <details>